rjshk013/springboot_dockercompose/README.md

     Login into mysql container:
     docker exec -it docker-mysql bash;

-   This mysql 8 does not allow root login with password.so run below command to login into mysql .

-   mysql

-   ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';
-   FLUSH PRIVILEGES;
-   CREATE DATABASE book_manager;
-   exit

-   Try again login mysql by root with password : mysql -u root -p
+   mysql -u root -p
    -------------------------------------------------------------------
    Import mysql script from the project folder to mysql container: